ramirma/INNUENDO_docker/docs/usage/set-species.rst

         "SpeciesA": "GenomeSize"
     }

-To know on how to create the required legacy database files, check the *Set legacy database* section.
+To know how to create the required legacy database files, check the *Set legacy database* section.